-[This post contains links to other articles on this website, as well as to other websites that I used to cite my examples.
+[This post on portfolio construction contains links to other articles on this website, as well as to other websites that I used to cite my examples.
 If you haven’t already, please take a moment to review the website disclosure statement here.]

 Investing, Risk, & You

 Not only a great song but also an exceptional investment strategy!
 When the markets are up, don’t get greedy; invest as usual.
 When the markets are down, don’t panic; continue to invest.
 Neither scenario matters to you; you just let the good times roll!

 Sounds pretty good, doesn’t it?
 Investing should be done like this, stress-free.

 Now, the easiest way to let the good times roll is through dollar-cost averaging.
 Then, all you need to do is wait; the markets will take care of the rest!

 Not familiar with dollar-cost averaging?
 That’s finance jargon for buying mutual funds on a consistent schedule for the same dollar amount, regardless of the news.
 Through this method, you too can become wealthy.

 Are you going to become rich overnight?
 No, you aren’t.
 But this is a tried and trued strategy, particularly amongst followers of index funds and the Boglehead community.

 Want proof?
 Well, historically, $500 invested each month, earning 10% on average, would have made you a millionaire in just under 30 years, all accomplished by letting the good times roll!

 Crazy, I know.
 And while the past is no guarantee of the future, the preceding example illustrates the power of dollar-cost averaging and sticking to a plan.